 It is the Qualified Person's (QP) opinion that the mine operating risks are low.
 The mining operation, processing facilities, and the site infrastructure are in place.
 Mining practices are well established.
-All required permits are issued and remain in good standing.
+All required permits for current operations are issued and remain in good standing.
+Given the operation's ability to obtain and retain permits, it is reasonably likely that future required permits will be acquired in a timely fashion to facilitate additional mining.
 Market Risk is discussed in Section 16.1 and could materially impact the reserve.